Vagus Nerve Stimulation Helps Some Patients With Epilepsy

 Clusters, prolonged seizures, breathing trouble, new weakness, or major regression.

-Researchers studied the relationship between genetic risk factors for a type of epilepsy called temporal lobe epilepsy with hippocampal sclerosis (TLE-HS) and brain structure in healthy children.
+Researchers studied a type of epilepsy called self-limited epilepsy with centrotemporal spikes (SeLECTS) in 192 children.

-Researchers studied the effects of deep brain stimulation (DBS) on children with drug-resistant epilepsy, which means their seizures do not respond to standard medications.
+This study looked at how effective vagus nerve stimulation (VNS) is for children with drug-resistant epilepsy (DRE), which means their seizures do not respond well to medications.